logo

 doctor patient prescription FatCamera / Getty Images

-With treatment, most people learn to manage their phobias and lead healthy lives.
-Some individuals adopt lifestyle changes to adjust to their phobia, such as practicing mindfulness strategies or using physical activity to manage anxiety.
-Others choose to surround themselves with a strong support structure of friends and family that they can rely on when their phobia becomes difficult to handle alone.
+With the right treatment, most people learn to successfully manage their phobias and lead healthy, fulfilling lives.
+You might adopt lifestyle changes to help adjust, like practicing mindfulness strategies or using physical activity to burn off excess anxiety.

 woman smiling support group Courtney Hale / Getty Images